elf4j/elf4j/README.md

 Lazy arguments are those whose runtime type is `java.util.function.Supplier`.
 Compared to other types of arguments, lazy ones have to be treated specially in that the `Supplier` function must be applied first before the result is used as the substitution to the argument placeholder.
 This special handling of lazy arguments is by convention, and not syntactically enforced by the API or SPI.
 It allows for the API user to mix up lazy and eager arguments within the same logging method call.

-- While using the `Logger` API, lazy arguments from lambda expressions need to be explicitly downcast to `Supplier`.
-The downcast is mandated by lambda syntax because the API declares all arguments as `Object` rather than functional interface.
+- Lazy arguments from lambda expressions need to be explicitly downcast to `Supplier`.
+The downcast is mandated by lambda syntax because the `Logger` API declares all arguments as `Object` rather than functional interface.
 No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

 ## Use it - for Logging Service API Clients...